 To be more specific, delayed onset muscle soreness occurs when the muscle is performing an eccentric, or lengthening contraction, also called the “negative” portion of the repetition.
 If you are doing bicep curls, for example, when you bend your elbow and lift the weight to your shoulders, that is the “positive” portion of the repetition.
 When you lower the weight to return it to the starting position, that is the “negative” portion of the repetition, and that is the only part that makes you sore.

 But the Negative is also the most productive portion of the repetition in terms of increasing your muscular size and strength, so don’t even think about trying to avoid it by only doing the lifting part :).

 Ease Those Aching Muscles

-Looking for a Dunedin Gym, or personal training in Clearwater or Palm Harbor FL?
+Looking for a Dunedin Gym or personal training in Clearwater or Palm Harbor?

 If you’re wasting time in the gym on workouts that don’t work or haven’t started a fitness program yet because you’re not sure what to do, why not give Rock Solid Fitness a try?
 Try Out A Free Introductory Workout

 Rock Solid Fitness is the perfect gym for busy people who want to stay in shape.
 Whether you’re looking for a Dunedin gym or a Clearwater gym near you, our convenient location on 580 (just off Belcher) means that whichever neighborhood you call home, you won’t have to go out of your way to get your strength training workout in.
 Rock Solid Fitness has everything you need to meet your fitness goals.
 We’ve got all the latest equipment, and our knowledgeable staff is always happy to help you get the most out of your workout.
 So come on in and see what Rock Solid Fitness can do for you!
 Ready to reclaim your health and get REAL fitness results?
 Contact us today to get your free training session.